Maids in Singapore

 In Singapore, employers must also give their maids a weekly rest day.
-This day off is not only for the wellbeing of the helper, but it also gives her an opportunity to get out the house, recharge, and catch up with friends and family.
-If you do want your helper to take care of your family on her weekly rest day, and if she agrees, you can either pay her in-lieu thereof or give her an alternative day off.
+This day off is not only for the wellbeing of the maid, but it also gives her an opportunity to get out the house, recharge, and catch up with friends and family.
+If you do want your maid to take care of your family on her weekly rest day, and if she agrees, you can either pay her in-lieu thereof or give her an alternative day off.

-Domestic worker salary deduction
+Maid salary deduction

 Employers are not allowed to deduct any amounts relating to food costs, medical expenses, agency fees, work permit applications, or their maids’ repatriation from Singapore.
-When applying for their domestic helper’s work permit, employers must declare to the Ministry of Manpower the salary they will pay their helper each month and they need to comply with this.
+When applying for their domestic helper’s work permit, employers must declare to the Ministry of Manpower the salary they will pay their maid each month and they need to comply with this.

 Employers must pay salaries within seven days after the last day of each month of work.
 Bear in mind that many maids send money home each month, so paying your maid’s salary on time is also important to her and her family.
-Employers should consider wiring the money to the helper’s bank account in Singapore so that there is a clear track record of payments.
+Employers should consider wiring the money to the worker’s bank account in Singapore so that there is a clear track record of payments.